The following are some examples of medical or scientific progress achieved through the use of animals:

 - Linking immunity, inflammation, regeneration and cancer

-- Modulation of wound healing
+- Modulation of wound healing in small animals

 - Multisensory integration - olfaction and metabolism

 - Neural control of sensorimotor and autonomic function in health and neurological conditions

 - Preservation of pig organs for transplantation using a novel solution